FabianChristopher/DelveDeep/README.md

     OPENAI_API_KEY_2 = "<YOUR_OPENAI_KEY_2>"
     ```

-- Open terminal in you root directory and run
+- Open a terminal in your root directory and run the following to boot up your Backend.

     ```
+    python app.py
+    ```
+- Open another terminal in your root directory and run the following to boot up your Frontend.

+    ```
     python gradio_frontend.py
     ```

-- Either open the Local link or the Hosted link to try the Application.
+- Either open the Local link or the Hosted link in the second terminal to demo the Application.

 ## Making Contributions
 - Contributions are welcome, but before you do, please follow these steps.